JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 This means you can arrange a hierarchy of intermediate source sets for sharing the common code among some, but not all, [supported targets](multiplatform-dsl-reference.md#targets).
 Using intermediate source sets has some important advantages:

-* If you're a library author and you want to provide a specialized API, you can use an intermediate source set for some, but not all, targets – for example, an intermediate source set for Kotlin/Native targets but not for Kotlin/JVM ones.
+* If you're a library author, and you want to provide a specialized API, you can use an intermediate source set for some, but not all, targets – for example, an intermediate source set for Kotlin/Native targets but not for Kotlin/JVM ones.
 * If you want to use platform-dependent libraries in your project, you can use an intermediate source set to use that specific API in several native targets.
 For example, you can have access to iOS-specific dependencies,